espoon-voltti/vekkuli/README.md

 - `cd service`
 - `./gradlew bootRun`

-To run unit/integration tests (requires DB running through compose)
+To run unit tests (requires DB running through compose)

 - `./gradlew test`

+To run integration tests (requires DB running through compose)

+- `./gradlew integrationTest`

 To run E2E tests.
 Requires compose (see above), api-gateway (see below) and frontend (see below).

 - `./gradlew e2eTest`

+You can run a specific test file or individual test by filtering it with

+- `./gradlew e2eTest --tests fi.espoo.vekkuli.[path to file].[function name]

+If function name is inside backticks (like `fun \`citizen can change the language\`()`), put it into regular quotes:

+- `./gradlew e2eTest --tests fi.espoo.vekkuli.citizen.ReserveBoatSpaceTest.'citizen can change the language'

 If any tests fail, screenshots and Playwright traces of the failures are saved to `build/failure-screenshots` and `build/failure-traces`.
 To show a trace in the